Spiced Ginger Biscuits – Sugar Free

 closeup of a ginger spiced biscuit

-Xylitol is a natural sugar alcohol that has a low glycemic index (GI) and doesn’t cause dramatic spikes in blood glucose levels.
-For us this ingredient is a win-win: As the biscuits taste sweet but blood sugars remains steady.
+Xylitol is a natural sugar alcohol with a low glycemic index (GI) and doesn’t cause dramatic spikes in blood glucose levels.
+For us, this ingredient has become an integral part of our diabetes management toolkit in replacing refined sugar in our baking.
+It means the whole family can enjoy a sweet treat whilst blood sugars remain steady.
 Each serving contains only 3g of countable carbs, making them a great choice for diabetes management.

 You can find a list of my recommended products that I use on my shop page!